Summary and Schedule

 nlp_workshop\Scripts\activate

-We will use Ollama to run large language models.
+We will use Ollama to run large language models in Episode 4 of the workshop.
 The installer (available for Linux/Windows/Mac OS) can be downloaded here:

 Run the installer and follow the instructions on screen.